christheblog/dataflow/README.md

 thread() { y << 2 } // binds y to 2
 ```

-Dataflow computation is run in parallel, but is DETERMINISTIC as long as you have only a blocking read and a write operation.
+Dataflow computation is run in parallel, but is DETERMINISTIC as long as you have only a blocking read and a write operation (and provided you don't attempt to bind the variable several time).
 If a deadlock occurs, it will occur deterministically.

 The DSL is not as light as one could desire.
 The thread() { ... } syntax needs to declare all the variables that will be read in the block.
 This was an easy way to provide light-weight threads.
 When writing the code thread(x,y) { x + y }, the block { x + y } is executed only when x and y have been bound, and never before.